Seminole Tribe of Florida: Language

-Most members of the Tribe are bilingual, speaking the Mikasuki language (which is also spoken by the Miccosukee Tribe) and English.
-In the 1970s, all the members of Big Cypress Reservation still spoke Mikasuki, and most of the Seminole spoke it.
-The Creek language is spoken by some Florida Seminole, especially those living on Brighton Reservation.
+Most members of the Tribe are bilingual, speaking the Mikasuki language (also spoken by the Miccosukee Tribe) and English.
+The language has been referred to as a descendant of Hitchiti, a dialect of Hitchiti, and another term for Hitchiti.
+In the 1970s, all members of the Big Cypress Reservation and most Florida Seminole spoke Mikasuki.
+Some Florida Seminole communities, notably those on the Brighton Reservation, speak the Florida Seminole Creek dialect of the Mvskoke language.
 Use of both Muskogean languages has declined among younger people.

 Culture

 The Seminole continue to observe traditional practices such as the Green Corn Dance.
 They have two ceremonial grounds within the boundaries of the Big Cypress National Preserve.

 In addition, they have created some new celebrations: the Big Shootout at Big Cypress, celebrated since 1997.
 A few years ago, they added an historical re-enactment to the annual Big Shootout, in which re-enactors take the part of Seminole, Black Seminole and US forces.

-In 1956, Betty Mae Tiger Jumper (later to be elected as Chairwoman of the tribe) and Alice Osceola established the first tribal newspaper, the Seminole News, which sold for 10 cents a copy.
+In 1956, Betty Mae Tiger Jumper (later to be elected as chairwoman of the tribe) and Alice Osceola established the first tribal newspaper, the Seminole News, which sold for 10 cents a copy.
 It was dropped after a while, but in 1972 the Alligator Times was established.
-In 1982 it was renamed the Seminole Tribune, as it continues today.
-Betty Mae Tiger Jumper became the editor-in-chief; as the tribal storyteller, she contributed traditional stories and articles about Seminole culture.
-In 1989, the monthly Seminole Tribune was the first Native American newspaper to win a Robert F. Kennedy Journalism Award.
-That year, it was also nominated for a Pulitzer Prize.
-A member of the Native American Journalists Association, in 1997 it earned five awards from that organization.
+In 1982, it was renamed the Seminole Tribune, as it continues today.
+Betty Mae Tiger Jumper became the editor-in-chief.
+As the tribal storyteller, she contributed oral history and articles about Seminole culture.
+In 1989, the monthly Seminole Tribune became the first Native American newspaper to win a Robert F. Kennedy Journalism Award and was nominated for a Pulitzer Prize.
+A member of the Native American Journalists Association, it earned five awards from that organization in 1997.